tomjoht/tomjoht.github.io/_posts/2020/2/2020-02-13-agile-and-the-enterprise.md

 description: "Agile software development seems to favor independent, autonomous teams.
 In contrast, enterprise content strategy looks to harmonize content across multiple teams and boundaries.
 In a current software development model where agile dominates as the norm, how do you reconcile larger needs for enterprise content strategy?"
 ---

-{{site.data.alerts.note}} This article  appeared in the <a href='https://www.stc.org/intercom/2020/01/autonomous-agile-teams-and-enterprise-content-strategy-an-impossible-combo/'>November 2019 issue of the <i>STC Intercom</i> magazine</a> (vol 66, issue 7), with the title "Autonomous Agile Teams and Enterprise Content Strategy: An Impossible Combo?"
-The original version was a blog post I wrote in mid-2019, which I revised and updated for the *Intercom* article, with the editorial help and input from <a href='https://simplea.com/Home'>Cruce Sanders at [A]</a>.{{site.data.alerts.end}}
+{{site.data.alerts.note}} This article  appeared in the <a href='https://www.stc.org/intercom/2020/01/autonomous-agile-teams-and-enterprise-content-strategy-an-impossible-combo/'>November 2019 issue of the <i>STC Intercom</i> magazine</a> (vol 66, issue 7).
+The original version was a blog post I wrote in mid-2019, which I revised and updated for the *Intercom* article, with the editorial help and input from <a href='https://simplea.com/Home'>Cruce Sanders at [A]</a>.
+You can also listen to a related podcast called <a href='https://simplea.com/Treasury/Podcasts/Technical-Content-Sets-in-a-Broader-Ecosystem'>Unifying Technical Content Sets into a Broader Ecosystem</a>, where Cruce and I talk about these issues. {{site.data.alerts.end}}

 ## Agile versus the enterprise